RyuuXS/Reforestation/README.md

-## Why didn't the number 4 get into the nightclub?
-Because he is 2 square.
+## Did you hear about the bread factory burning down?
+They say the business is toast.